DepartmentsAI/Viewzenix1/communication/pr_tracker.md

    - Comprehensive unit tests

 These improvements make the frontend more robust, consistent across different environments, and provide a better developer and user experience.

+## PR #133: Browser Compatibility Checker

+**Branch**: FE/feature/browser-compatibility-check
+**Status**: Open
+**Summary**: Adds a comprehensive browser compatibility checking system to help address frontend application stability issues.
+The feature includes:

+1. A browser compatibility checking utility that verifies browser versions and required features
+2. A React component that displays compatibility warnings when issues are detected
+3. A fallback page for incompatible browsers
+4. Integration with the main App component
+5. Detailed documentation for using and extending the system

+These additions will improve the frontend environment stability by ensuring users are on compatible browsers and providing clear guidance when they're not.
+This complements PR #122 (Frontend Environment Startup fixes) to create a more robust application.